 A litter sink is an area where marine litter accumulates due to a combination wind direction, tidal motion and the spin of the earth.
 There are a number of litter sinks around Scotland’s coastline, particularly on the west coast.
 The litter comes from a range of sources globally and impacts on local communities who find themselves clearing up other people’s rubbish.

-The head of Loch Long, next to Arrochar, is an example of a marine litter sink.
-Marine Scotland is using this as a case study to monitor waste influx and support community led litter picks and surveys.
+Marine Scotland is using the Arrochar litter sink, at the head of Loch Long, as a case study to monitor waste influx and support community led litter picks and surveys.
 The results of the monitoring and surveys help to inform research and policy development for marine litter.
 It is this learning that will be used to help the Scottish Government tackle other litter sinks across Scotland, and marine litter more generally.

 As part of our commitment to begin to address marine litter sinks, the Scottish Government provided funding to start the SCRAPbook project, which uses volunteer pilots from the charity Skywatch to take aerial photos of the coastline to identify litter hot spots.
 This will enable clean-up resources to be used more efficiently following analysis of the photos.
 Data is managed and the project coordinated by the other two partners, Marine Conservation Society and the Moray Firth Partnership.

 On 03 October 2018 Marine Scotland announced a new fund in partnership with Zero Waste Scotland.
-This fund is designed to support innovative solutions in marine plastics capture, collection and recovery.
+This fund is designed to support innovation in marine plastics capture, collection and recovery.